Monopole and instanton effects in QCD

 We have shown in two ways that the values of the chiral condensate, which is defined as having negative values, decrease when varying the magnetic charges of the added monopole and anti-monopole.
-However, we could not quantitatively explain this phenomenon.
+However, we cannot quantitatively explain this phenomenon.

-In this study, we add a monopole and anti-monopole to a larger lattice volume ($V = 18^{3}\times 32$) and with a finer lattice spacing ($\beta = 6.0522$) than in our previous studies.
+In this study, we add a monopole and anti-monopole to a larger lattice volume ($V = 18^{3}\times 32$) with a finer lattice spacing ($\beta = 6.0522$) than in our previous studies.
 The numbers of statistical samples for the observables are sufficiently high.
-We calculate the low-lying eigenvalues and eigenvectors of the overlap Dirac operator from these configurations~\cite{Giusti6} and estimate the catalytic effects of the monopoles and instantons on the observables.
+We calculate the low-lying eigenvalues and eigenvectors of the overlap Dirac operator from these configurations~\cite{Giusti6} and estimate the effects of the monopoles and instantons on the observables.

-The contents of this article are as follows: In section II, we generate configurations whereby we add the monopole and anti-monopole.
-To confirm that we successfully added the monopoles and anti-monopoles to the configurations, we calculated the monopole density and the length of the monopole loops from these configurations.
+The contents of this article are as follows.
+In section II, we generate configurations whereby we add the monopole and anti-monopole.
+To confirm that we successfully added the monopoles and anti-monopoles to the configurations, we calculate the monopole density and the length of the monopole loops from these configurations.

-In section III, we calculate the number of zero modes, the total number of instantons and anti-instantons, and the instanton density using the eigenvalues of the overlap Dirac operator.
-We show the quantitative relations between monopoles and instantons using the calculations in Ref.~\cite{DiGH3}.
+In section 3, we calculate the number of zero modes, the total number of instantons and anti-instantons, and the instanton density using the eigenvalues of the overlap Dirac operator.
+We show the quantitative relations between monopoles and instantons with the calculations in reference~\cite{DiGH3}.
 Moreover, we compare the eigenvalues with the predictions in random matrix theory and show that the additional monopoles and anti-monopole do not affect the spectra and change only the scale of the eigenvalue distributions.

-In section IV, we make predictions of the decay constants and the chiral condensate based on the models~\cite{Dyakonov1, Dyakonov2, Dyakonov3, Dyakonov4, Shuryak2} to quantitatively explain why the decay constants increase and why the values of the chiral condensate decrease.
+In section 4, we make predictions of the decay constants and the chiral condensate based on the models~\cite{Dyakonov1, Dyakonov2, Dyakonov3, Dyakonov4} to quantitatively explain why the decay constants increase and why the values of the chiral condensate decrease.